mthgh/Enron-POI-Detector-Udacity-Intro-to-Machine-Learning-Final-Project-/README.md

 sf1 = ["poi", "total_stock_value", "exercised_stock_options", "bonus", "restricted_stock", "salary", "shared_receipt_with_poi", "total_payments", "expenses"] ("poi" is the label)

 Nevertheless, ANOVA test considers all features independent, while in reality, features could have interactions with each other.
 Therefore, recursive feature elimination (RFE) was used to do feature selection.
 Specifically, random forest classifier was used to do the selection since it is robust (not necessarily to be the final algorithm).
 RFE was used with cross validation to rank features and select the optimized number of features.
 The f1 score was used as scoring strategy in cross validation.
 The RFECV was also nested with GridSearchCV to optimize some of the parameters in random forest classifier.
 The feature ranking was shown below.
-The cross validation score vs number of feature selected was also shown in Fig 3.
+The cross validation score vs number of feature selected was also shown below (saved to 'figure_3.png').
 <pre>
 Feature Ranking from RFECV nested with GridSearchCV: